Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

-Foods that affect testosterone is more likely to have a more noticeable effect in older men who have declining testosterone levels, than in younger men who still have high levels.
+Foods that affect testosterone are more likely to have a more noticeable effect in older men who have declining testosterone levels, than in younger men who still have high levels.

 My belief is that none of these foods need to be completely avoided, but they can be used moderately and for specific purposes, as some of them do have positive health benefits.

 Foods that can lower testosterone

 So let’s have a look at some of the foods which have been shown to have an effect on men’s testosterone levels.

 Licorice is used everywhere.
-You can find it in sweets, teas, chewing gums among other things.
+You can find it in sweets, teas, chewing gums among other foods.

 Licorice does indeed have some health benefits but also has some downsides to it.
 There is some evidence it helps with adrenal fatigue, leaky gut, sore throats, immunity, and more.

 In women who have trouble producing too much testosterone and excessive hair growth, using licorice can be helpful.

 Licorice makes it on the top of this list because it has a very powerful effect in reducing testosterone in healthy men.

 Studies have shown that the main active component of licorice – “glycyrrhizic acid” – is able to block testosterone production.
 According to studies’ in rats, the compound in the food is able to do this by inhibiting the enzyme 17β-HSD.

-So, after the researchers found that licorice extract inhibits testosterone in rodents, they tried it in human subjects to see if it had a similar effect.
+So, after the researchers discovered the power of licorice for inhibiting testosterone in rodents, they tried it in human subjects to see if it had a similar effect.

-The result was significant: Men receiving 0.5 grams of glycyrrhizic acid from 7 grams of commercially available licorice tablets, testosterone decreased from 740 ng/dL to 484 ng/dL.
+The result was significant: Men receiving 0.5 grams of glycyrrhizic acid from 7 grams of commercially available licorice tablets, saw their testosterone decrease from 740 ng/dL to 484 ng/dL.